What are Branded Hashtags and How to Use Them

 As we mentioned sometime ago, branded hashtags for a new business might not generate immediate results, that's why you need to use more niche hashtags that are relevant for your brand or business.

 Visit the social media platform where you want to campaign and research hashtags.
 Then create a list of hashtags that will boost your content visibility.

 Try to look for popular and trending categories, and a mix of competitive and less competitive hashtags.

-That's why we recommend that your hashtag list should be specific to your social media and not repeat.
+That's why we recommend that your hashtag list should be specific to your social media platform.

 Hashtag Expert generates hashtag suggestions personalized to your account, so your chances of getting your content seen is always high.

 You can get it on the App Store.

 Once you are on the app, go to configuration.
 You'll notice social media icons arranged horizontally.
 Tap to choose your social media, now go to the 'Generate' tab.
 Enter first few words of your base hashtag and choose from the list, tap 'Generate Hashtags'.

 Alternatively, you can search the 'Trending' tab to browse from trending and popular hashtags in your niche.